egormorgunov/smart_city_road/README.md

 ## Testing

-To test the **Smart City Road** environment use files "test.py ", which are contained in folders with each of the versions of the environment (for a single-agent environment, the file is [here](single-agent-env/test.py), for a multi-agent environment - [here](multi-agent-env/test.py)).
+To test the **Smart City Road** environment use files "test.py ", which are contained in folders with each of the environment versions (for a single-agent environment, the file is [here](single-agent-env/test.py), for a multi-agent environment - [here](multi-agent-env/test.py)).

 ```python
 from Env_Single_agent import SmartCityRoad